How To Succeed In The Retail Industry

 - A strong balance sheet – Careful management of working capital (particularly stock management and management of each customer’s monthly accounts) is directly related to a business’ ability to absorb operational shocks or interuptions.

 - Effective forecasting – A rolling 13 week cash flow forecast, focusing on daily sales volumes, will assist in assessing a business’ ability to generate cash to fund current working capital requirements.
+Have a read of our post on, How to prepare a Cash Flow Forecast.

 - Stock control – Adequate stock monitoring systems and processes will highlight changes in demand in a timely manner so that re-ordering can be increased/decreased as needed.
 Also, identifying high demand products can significantly increase profits as they can generally be sold at a higher price and therefore achieve greater profit margin.